bitcoinwords/bitcoinwords.github.io/_posts/2018-08-01-the-cost-and-stability-of-bitcoin.md

 ### By [Hass McCook](https://twitter.com/HassMcCook)
 ### Posted August 1, 2018

 This paper was transcribed from a .pdf and the editor did his best to make sure all charts came over in correct fashion.
-Please I wanted to include a direct download link to Hass' paper in case you'd like to see this in the raw whitepaper form.
+We wanted to include a direct download link to Hass' paper in case you'd like to see this in the raw whitepaper form.

 [Download](https://www.academia.edu/37178295/The_Cost_and_Sustainability_of_Bitcoin_August_2018_){: .btn .btn--primary}